LispCookbook/cl-cookbook/emacs-ide.md

 [SLIME](http://common-lisp.net/project/slime/) is the goto major mode for CL programming.
 It has a lot of features that make it a powerful, integrated and very interactive development environment.

-* it provides a REPL which is hooked to the running image, directly in Emacs
+* it provides a REPL which is hooked to the running image, directly in Emacs,
 * it integrates the Common Lisp debugger with an Emacs interface
 * it provides symbol completion,
 * code evaluation, compilation, macroexpansion